Massage Therapy Frequently Asked Questions

 Your national certification from NCBTMB is a voluntary certification, not a license.
 Licenses are issued by government entities and provide licensed professionals with specific authority to use a protected title and/or perform specific services.
 In Texas, a state license is required to advertise or practice massage therapy.

-No. Texas accepts national examinations.
-All applicants who have satisfactorily completed massage therapy studies in an accepted course of instruction (unless the applicant is currently licensed in another state and has already passed an acceptable examination) must pass an examination administered by the Federation of State Massage Therapy Boards (FSMTB).
-Examination fees, locations of test sites, and information on disability accommodations are available through the FSMTB the web site.
+All applicants who have satisfactorily completed massage therapy studies in an accepted course of instruction (unless the applicant is currently licensed in another state and has already passed an acceptable examination) must either pass an examination administered by the Federation of State Massage Therapy Boards (FSMTB) or the State of Texas Exam Administered by TDLR.
+Examination fees, locations of test sites, and information on disability accommodations are available through the FSMTB web site or PSI’s Candidate Information Bulletin (CIB) for the Texas Exam.

 8. I recently applied for a license and was told my license was issued.
 Can I work now, or do I have to wait until I get my license in the mail?